hnw/switchbot-actions/README.md

 ### Time-Driven Timers (`timers`)

-Trigger an action when a device has been in a specific state for a **continuous duration**.
+Trigger an action when a device has been in a specific state for a **continuous duration** (one-shot).
+Once the timer fires, it will not restart until the conditions have first become false and then true again.

 ```yaml
 timers: